The sea stacks of Duncansby Head, the most northeasterly part of Scotland and slightly northeast of John O'Groats in Caithness.

 ScottishPower Renewables’ Hollandmey Renewable Energy Development, around 8 kilometres south west of John o’ Groats and 16 kilometres east of Thurso, received consent from Scottish Ministers on 16 September 2024 after a Public Local Inquiry held in October 2023.
 The project consists of 10 wind turbines up to 149.9 metres to blade tip, around 50 megawatts of wind generation, about 15 megawatts of ground mounted solar arrays and approximately 15 megawatts of battery energy storage.

 Hollandmey became one of those planning cases in which Scotland’s clean energy ambition met the particular weight of a place.
-The project was not refused by ministers.
-It was not abandoned.
-But neither was it waved through as a minor rural development.
+The project was not outright refused by ministers.
+But neither was it just waved through as a minor rural development.
 Highland Council raised an objection after the planning officer’s report was circulated to members in November 2022, and a hearing session later took place in October 2023 covering policy, landscape and visual impact before Scottish Ministers made the final decision.

-That route matters.
-It shows that the dispute was not merely local grumbling.
-The issues were serious enough to move into the machinery of national consent.
+That process matters because it shows that the dispute was not simply local grumbling, and issues were serious enough to move into the machinery of national consent.

-ScottishPower’s own project history records that the application was submitted in November 2021, referred to the Scottish Government’s Planning and Environmental Appeals Division in March 2023, and considered at a Public Local Inquiry covering landscape and visual impact assessment, energy policy and planning conditions.
-The development was consented in September 2024.
+ScottishPower’s own project history shows that the application was submitted in November 2021, referred to the Scottish Government’s Planning and Environmental Appeals Division in March 2023, and considered at a Public Local Inquiry covering landscape and visual impact assessment, energy policy and planning conditions.
+The development reached approval in September 2024.

 No confirmed construction start date appears to have been publicly announced.
 The project documents and public material support the conclusion that Hollandmey has moved beyond consent and remains in the pre construction phase, but a declared start date should not be inferred without a formal company or government statement.
 Global Energy Monitor describes Hollandmey as pre construction, while the consent records confirm the approval but not a build date.

 The scheme itself is part of a wider shift in Scottish renewable development.
-It is not only a wind farm.
-By combining turbines, solar generation and battery storage, Hollandmey reflects the direction in which energy projects are moving: generation, storage and grid management increasingly treated as parts of one system rather than separate pieces.
-The Energy Consents Unit describes the proposal as the construction and operation of a renewable energy development with wind, solar and battery storage at Hollandmey in Caithness.
+More than a wind farm, it will combine turbines, solar generation and battery storage.
+Hollandmey reflects that energy projects are increasingly moving toward a system of generation, storage and grid management rather than separate pieces.
+The Energy Consents Unit describes the proposal as renewable energy with wind, solar and battery storage.

 For its supporters, that combination strengthens the case.
 Wind output varies, solar output varies, and storage can help manage power across time.
 In a country trying to reduce emissions and expand clean generation, such developments are presented as practical infrastructure rather than symbolic gestures.